moveit/moveit_ci/README.md

 Manually define the variables, Travis would otherwise define for you.
 These are required:

-    export TRAVIS_BRANCH=melodic-devel   # The branch a github PR should be merged into, e.g. `origin/melodic-devel`.
-Only required for clang-tidy's check for modified files. export ROS_DISTRO=melodic
+    export TRAVIS_BRANCH=melodic-devel   # The base branch to compare changes with (e.g. for clang-tidy) export ROS_DISTRO=melodic
     export ROS_REPO=ros-shadow-fixed

-Export the following variables if you set "compiler: xxxx" in your .travis.yaml (see https://docs.travis-ci.com/user/languages/cpp/#choosing-compilers-to-test-against)

-    export CC=gcc
-    export CC_FOR_BUILD=gcc
-    export CXX=g++
-    export CXX_FOR_BUILD=g++
+    export CC=gcc            # The [compiler you have chosen in your .travis.yaml](https://docs.travis-ci.com/user/languages/cpp/#choosing-compilers-to-test-against) export CXX=g++

 The rest is optional:

-    # Export all the other environment variables you would usually set in your .travis.yaml
+    # Export all other environment variables you usually set in your .travis.yaml
     export UPSTREAM_WORKSPACE=moveit.rosinstall
     export TEST=clang-format